Source: Canva

 If the IND definitively rejects your asylum application, you may sometimes be able to submit a new application

-Have any new facts come to light, or has the situation in your country of origin changed (for you) since your asylum application was rejected?
-If so, it might be a good idea to submit a new asylum application.
-Read this article to find out how it works.
+Are there any new facts that support your account of why you fled?
+Or has the situation in your country of origin changed (for you) since your asylum application was rejected?
+If so, it might be a good idea to reapply for asylum.
+Read this article to find out how that works.

 It is important that there are new facts or circumstances

-Do you want to apply for asylum again because your first application was rejected?
+Do you want to reapply for asylum after your first asylum application was rejected?
 If so, it is important that you can demonstrate that there are new facts or circumstances.
 The

 What are new facts and circumstances?

+Any new facts and circumstances must relate to information that the IND has not yet assessed.
 For example, you may have received documents that you did not have during your first asylum procedure.
 And these new documents show that the information you previously provided to the IND was correct.
 Examples include membership cards proving that you were a member of a political party, or of a church or religious group, or documents proving that you attended political meetings or events.
-Medical reports of injuries and documents proving that you reported violence or threats may also constitute new facts.
+Medical reports of injuries may also constitute new facts.
+And documents proving that you reported violence or threats.

 Examples of new circumstances might include a war breaking out in your country, or other changes in your country that have made the situation much worse or more dangerous (for you).